Glossary of Terms and Acronyms Related to e-Health

 The National Library of Medicine (NLM), on the campus of the National Institutes of Health in Bethesda, Maryland, is the world's largest medical library.
 The Library collects materials and provides information and research services in all areas of biomedicine and health care.Reference: http://www.nlm.nih.gov/

 A set of standards, services and policies that enable secure health information exchange over the Internet.
-The NWHIN will provide a foundation for the exchange of health information across diverse entities, within communities and across the country, helping to achieve the goals of the HITECH Act.
-The NWHIN will continue evolving to meet the emerging needs for exchanging electronic health information and will be driven by emerging technology, users, uses and policies.Reference: http://www.healthit.gov/policy-researchers-implementers/nationwide-health-information-network-nwhin
+The NHIN will provide a foundation for the exchange of health information across diverse entities, within communities and across the country, helping to achieve the goals of the HITECH Act.
+The NHIN will continue evolving to meet the emerging needs for exchanging electronic health information and will be driven by emerging technology, users, uses and policies.Reference: https://www.healthit.gov/sites/default/files/what-Is-the-nhin--2.pdf

 Network is a general term for terminals, processors, and devices linked either by cable or wireless technology.
 Network users can share peripherals, applications and data.